laurenawilkinson/meow-meow-chat/README.md

 ## Features in the works

-:cat: Styling!
-:cat: Profile image
+:cat: Styling
-:cat: Custom colours for usernames and messages, possibly markup messages
+:cat: Possibly markup messages
 :cat: Chat history appears when you enter the chatroom
+:cat: Typing indicator